 Edward has a wealth of experience both on the concert platform and as an educator, and regularly collaborates with leading musicians in major performance venues and festivals.
 As well has holding a post of Lecturer in Accompaniment at the Royal Conservatoire of Scotland, he is a principal study piano teacher for the Universities of Glasgow and Edinburgh, and pianist for the choruses of the RSNO.
 He is a first class graduate of the Royal Academy of Music and holds MMus degrees with distinction in both Solo Piano and Accompaniment from the RCS.

-Hardeep is an accomplished Scottish-based musician, composer, sound, and performance artist whose practice is an interdisciplinary one that crosses over into performance, teaching, and sound design.
+Hardeep is an accomplished Scottish-based musician, composer, and sound artist whose practice is an interdisciplinary one that crosses over into performance, teaching, and design.
 His work has taken him on numerous tours around the USA, Canada, India, and Europe.
 Hardeep's recordings are distributed and published worldwide, and he has written music for German-based band 'Homebound' and 'Reveal'.
 He is a classically trained tabla player, vocalist, improviser, and composer.
 With education at the heart of his art, he recently started the Talking Tabla Academy, training students in the art of Tabla and Indian rhythmic patterns.
 He is the co-founder of SCrAN (Scottish Creative Asian Network), and is the current producer of the Glasgow Mela.